Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Preliminaries

-We say that $\G$ is \textbf{connected} when any pair of vertices are joined by a path.
-A \textbf{connected component }of $\G$ is a connected subgraph of $\G$ which is maximal for the subgraph relation.

-If $\G$ is connected, we define the path length metric $d_{\G}$ on $V(\G)$ as follows.
-Given two vertices $u$ and $v$, $d_{\G}(u,v)$ is the length of the shortest path which joins $u$ to $v$.
+In this article all graphs are undirected and unlabeled.
+Loops and multiple edges are allowed.
+The vertex set of a graph $\G$ will be denoted by $V(\G)$, and its edge set by $E(\G)$.
+Each edge \textit{joins }a pair of vertices, and is said to be \textit{incident }to them.
+Two vertices joined by an edge are called \textit{adjacent}.
+The \textit{degree} $\deg_{\G}(v)$ of the vertex $v$ is the number of incident edges to $v$, where loops are counted twice.
+A graph is said to be \textit{finite} when its edge set is finite, and \textit{locally finite} when every vertex has finite degree.

+In our constructions we will constantly consider induced subgraphs.
+Given a set of vertices $V\subset V(\G)$, the \textit{induced subgraph }$\G[V]$ is the subgraph of $\G$ whose vertex set equals $V$, and whose edge set is that of all edges in $E(\G)$ whose incident vertices lie in $V$.
+On the other hand, $\G-V$ stands for the subgraph of $\G$ obtained by removing from $\G$ all vertices in $V$, and all edges incident to vertices in $V$.
+That is, $\G-V$ equals the induced subgraph $\G[V(\G)-V]$.
+If $\L$ is a subgraph of $\G$, we denote by $\G-\L$ the subgraph $\G-V(\L)$.

+A \textit{path }on $\G$\textit{ }is an injective function $f\colon[a,b]\to V(\G)$ that sends consecutive integers to adjacent vertices, where $[a,b]\subset\Z$.
+We introduce now some useful terminology for dealing with paths.
+We say that $f$ \textit{joins $f(a)$ }to $f(b)$, and define its \textit{length }as $b-a$.
+We say that $f$ \textit{visits }the vertices in its image, and we denote this set by $V(f)$.
+We denote by $\G-f$ the subgraph $\G-V(f)$.
+The vertices $f(a)$ and $f(b)$ are called the \textit{initial} and \textit{final} vertices of $f$, respectively.
+When every pair of vertices in the graph $\G$ can be joined by a path, then we say that $\G$ is \textit{connected}.
+In this case we define the \textit{distance} between two vertices as the length of the shortest path joining them.
+This distance induces the \textit{path-length }metric on $V(\G)$, which we denote by $d_{\G}$.

-The \textbf{number of ends }of $\G$ is the supremum of the number of infinite connected components of $\G-V$, where $V$ ranges over all finite sets of vertices in $V(\G)$.
-Thus the number of ends of $\G$ is an element of $\N\cup\{\infty\}$.
+A \textit{connected component }of $\G$ is a connected subgraph of $\G$ which is maximal for the subgraph relation.
+The \textit{number of ends }of $\G$ is the supremum of the number of infinite connected components of $\G-V$, where $V$ ranges over all finite sets of vertices in $\G$.